 There are several keys that will help you grow and keep long beautiful hair.
-Whether you prefer a natural or a straight look, the advice here will help you get what you want.
+Whether you prefer a natural or a straight look, we are here to help!

 Many black hair care products are oils that you apply directly to each strand and massage into your scalp.

 The oils help to prevent the strands from becoming frizzy.
 They basically replace your natural oils.

 Jojoba oil is one of the best choices.
 I use it on my daughter’s hair and my clients too.
 It is similar on a molecular level to your natural oils, so it is well-absorbed and doesn’t leave a greasy feeling.

 You may be shampooing too often.
 Non organic Shampoos strip away the hair’s naturally protective oils.
 Especially the ones that contain sulfates.

 The outer layers become frayed and frizzy.
 You should be using a shampoo that is specifically designed to nourish & moisturize your hair.